There are certain things that every adult should know — how to pay your taxes, how to change a tire and how to write a check.

 If you are unsure of the exact name of the recipient, you can write "Cash."
 However, this means that anyone can cash your check, so make sure it lands in the right hands.

-To the right should be a short line with a dollar sign.
+To the right is a short line with a dollar sign.
 Here, you should enter the exact amount you would like to pay, using both dollars and cents.

 The full line below "Pay to the Order of" is where you must write out the exact amount that you would like to pay.